basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 On a different machine, using only the recovery kit and no access to the PC at all, we restored a sample from the latest snapshot and compared hashes against the live system.
 The hashes matched byte for byte, and even the symlinks came back pointing at the right targets.
 A sample proves the path works, from credentials to symlink handling; reading back every byte is the third check's job.
-The kit (restic credentials, SSH host keys, restore script) lives on two other machines, so recovery does not depend on the machine being recovered.
+The machine running the rehearsal had the kit and nothing else, so recovery provably does not depend on the machine being recovered.

 The third check is the data itself.
 `restic check` validates the repository structure without reading back the actual data blobs.